-INTER-STATE emigration still continues to a considerable extent, and there is a constant movement of dissatisfied farmday, but they come in from the surround- week forty families moved from the ing uncultivated regions to feast on the country about Delphi, Ind., out to grain fields in increasing numbers.
+INTER-STATE emigration still continues poison, by shooting, and in rabbit drives, | to a considerable extent, and there is a they do not appear to decrease in num- constant movement of dissatisfied farmbers.
+Thousands have been shot in a ers from one region to another.
+Last day, but they come in from the surround- week forty families moved from the ing uncultivated regions to feast on the country about Delphi, Ind., out to Monday night he was attacked by two grain fields in increasing numbers.
 It is North Dakota.
-At the same-time fami- masked men, who proceeded to relieve estmated that three jack rabbits will eat lies were moving from North Dakota to as much grain as one sheep.
-A big the south, and the northwestern papers drive was held in February and many print frequent paragraphs telling of perthousands of rabbits were killed, but a sons leaving that region and of other month later it was estimated there were persons moving there.
-The circum-100,000 on the same ground.
-Another stances appear odd, but they seem only drive was held the last of March, but to show that no one place is everybody's already the rabbits are swarming in paradise, despite the eloquence of the working on the case and believe they land boomers.
+At the same-time fami- masked men, who proceeded to relieve estmated that three jack rabbits will eat lies were moving from North Dakota to him of his watch and other valuables. as much grain as one sheep.
+A big the south, and the northwestern papers drive was held in February and many print frequent paragraphs telling of perthousands of rabbits were killed, but a sons leaving that region and of other the jeb his assailants threw him into a month later it was estimated there were persons moving there.
+The circum- mine hole, where he was found next day.
+100,000 on the same ground.
+Another stances appear odd, but they seem only drive was held the last of March, but to show that no one place is everybody's